See all the hCG interview episodes

 Carrie: You’re right.
 I can remember—I went to a medical weight loss clinic here in my hometown and I can remember sitting in the waiting room and there were 2 ladies there, they were on their 3rd of 4 weeks of injections and I was picking up, I think, my first week.
 I hadn’t even started to load yet.
 They were saying someone had brought in donuts or fruit cake or something like that in their office and they were co-workers and one of them said I didn’t even want it.
 I remember thinking the same thing.
 How can you get to that point where you don’t want to eat it and um, do I want to eat it?
 Sure.
 But I don’t sit here and think if I don’t have this cooking or if I don’t have this whatever I’m depriving myself or I’m punishing myself for whatever.
 But yeah going without it for so long shows you that you can go without it.
 You don’t have to have it and then when you’re able to eventually add it back into Phase 4 if you still want to continue to lose weight, you just don’t need it so you can make that choice of well, do I want to make this emotional decision because I mean, let’s just face it, we never needed dessert.
 It’s always an emotional choice or desire to have a dessert so if you make that emotion decision when you’re in Phase 4 then you just have to roll with it and maybe the scale will be kind to you and maybe you’ll have a little bit of a gain but you just don’t eat dessert 2 days in a row.
 Now I told you earlier I did do that over Thanksgiving just because that was a treat.
 I hadn’t had any kind of dessert since probably July or August and so 2 or 3 months with no dessert and then 2 days of it I was still able to lose weight which I was very pleased with and my husband and I actually joked whether I could eat chocolate pie every day and you know I keep losing but you know that’s not what I want for myself anymore.
 It took me almost 38 years to get to a mental mindset of how do I need to treat my body and you know I don’t want to destroy that by going back to my old habits but I don’t feel the need to do it either.

 Rayzel: So yeah, again, just for everyone who is still in that Phase where they want to eat that stuff and you’re worried about changing.
 Phase 2 helps you have that shift where you actually do stop craving.
 You usually go through a detox period and you don’t crave it anymore and that’s what makes it easy cause sometimes when you hear people say that you think well I’m just not like that so therefore like when people say like Oh I just odn’t want that junk food and you’re like that’s not how I feel so I guess since I’m not like them then I’ll never be able to do what they’ve done but actually both you and I were in that same place before where we did crave those things.
 But Phase 2 just cleans out your system.
 It cleans you out and you really don’t- – And then phase 3 comes really all you’re excited about is that you get to have fats again and you’re not craving bonbons or whatever.
 You’re craving steak and broccoli and just butter or whatever that kind of stuff and it feels satisfying.
 The other thing I want to- – I am backtracking a little bit but just as far as how you talked about your eating window being kind of between 11 and 1 and 7 and the rest of the time you’re fasting.
 For anyone who wants more information about intermittent fasting which is essentially what she’s doing.
-There’s different ways of doing it but you can go to eatstopeat.com.
+There’s different ways of doing it but you can go check out eatstopeat.
 The author is Brad Pilon.
 He has a really good book.
 He has a really good book, I read it a few years ago but it helps to dispel a lot of the myths about fasting.
 Because originally I have been thought that it was very healthy and that it slowed your metabolism down and after I have read his book he has like a gazillion studies that he critiques and breaks down showing how it’s not unhealthy, it doesn’t ruin your metabolism done in the right way and that just opened my eyes.
 I’ve actually been using intermittent fasting too in a little bit of a different way for probably 3 years now and it’s been a very useful tool for keeping things in check for me so you can check that out.
 I haven’t eaten breakfast except on occasion in 2 years.
 Like you said, I’m not hungry for breakfast.
 I have 2 cups of black tea every morning and then by the time I eat it’s at least between 12 and 2.
 I do eat late at night however.
 So my eating window is between probably 1 and 2 and like 10 or 11 at night.
 So I eat however I want at night like however late I want to eat is when I eat and that’s been fine for me for 2 years so those types of things can work for people long term.
 I don’t count calories so I can’t say how much I’m eating but I know that I’m not under eating in order to- – like I know that that has not slowed my metabolism down because I eat a healthy amount.
 So anyway, I just wanted to throw that out there for anyone.
 Maybe we could chat just a little bit about you know, we’ve talked about Phase 3 and Phase 4 but back to phase 2, just because this is a question a lot of people have when it comes to cooking how did that work for you?

 Carrie: Normally, my husband works away from the home and so he eats out every day for lunch and so I didn’t feel guilty if he would come home and I would just say here’s some frozen pizza, here’s some corndogs, here are some frozen burritos, whatever you want to eat, you could eat.
 Occasionally he would eat whatever I had.
 We would do lot of grilled meats and a lot of grilled vegetables but I would only- that’s all I would eat.
 A protein and one vegetable.
 I would not make 2 or 3 side dishes like what I would normally make and so he would often times have to eat more after we were done.
 Whether he got a sandwich or a bowl of cereal.
 I have a teenage daughter and she was fine with eating the same quantities that I did and she’s homeschooled so she would just make- I would buy her just normal lunch sandwiches, that sort of thing and she would have that for her lunch and she would sometimes eat what I ate or sometimes have a frozen pizza if they were tired of chicken and I did once or twice a week I would have beef, a lean cut of beef so sometimes you know they would eat that with me but for a few weeks they were on their own on some days and they were okay with that because they understand why I was having to do what I was having to do.